saeedesmaili/alfred-pypied/README.md

 # pypied

-An alfred workflow to search for python packages in pypi and get the latest version number of a package.
+An alfred workflow to search for Python packages in pypi and get the latest version number of a package.

 ![demo](demo.png)